rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 ## Preparations

-You sent out the invitation, the interviewee accepted and the interview is still a week or two away; Time to plan your day!
-That interview should be the most important meeting you're having that day, so go and reschedule everything before and after the interview.
+The invitation is sent out, the interviewee accepted and the interview is still a week or two away; Time to plan the day!
+That interview will be the most important meeting I'm having that day, so I go and reschedule everything before and after the interview.

-You'll be the *Navigator*, so make sure you understand the task you picked.
-In case you want to use your production code base, delete the folder and setup everything from scratch.
-Repeat that until you are sure that it can be done in the matter of a few minutes.
+I will be the *Navigator*, so I'm making sure I understand the task I picked.
+In case I chose to use the production code base, I delete the folder and setup everything from scratch.
+If you chose the same, repeat this until you are sure that it can be done in the matter of a few minutes.
 If you're unsure, try it on a colleague's machine as well.

-If you are unsure about the experience of the interviewee, you might want to make up your mind about which guidance you want to give and how you could change the task to become easier or harder.
-This is a crucial part of your preparations because it is up to you to make the interview a pleasant and insightful experience.
+Whenever I'm very unsure about the experience of the interviewee, I make sure to make up your mind about which guidance I want to give and how I could change and steer the task to become easier or harder.
+This is a crucial part of my preparations because it is up to me to make the interview a pleasant and insightful experience.

 ## Managing expectations

-Remember the goal from [Part #1]({% link _drafts/Awesome_technical_interviews_part_1.md %}):
+I'll keep reiterating my goal from [Part #1]({% link _drafts/Awesome_technical_interviews_part_1.md %}):

 **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**

-Let's start with your expectations: You want the interview to go well.
-You are investing time in it, your company is paying for it and the goal is that it ultimately results in a new colleague.
-You want to get to know your new colleague.
-At this point, your default assumption has to be that you want to work with the person you're going to interview with.
+Let's start with my own expectations: I want the interview to go well.
+I am investing a lot of time in it, the company is paying for it and the goal is that it ultimately results in a new colleague.
+I want to get to know my new colleague.
+At this point, my default assumption is that I want to work with the person I'm going to interview with.

-The more aware you are of these expectations towards you and the interview itself, the better you will be able to empathize with the interviewee.
-Just as with the invitation, the way you will explain the expectations towards the interviewee to them will help mitigate their nervousness and will allow you to get a better and authentic idea of the person in front of you.
-As a pleasant side-effect, this will also help you with your nervousness on the day of the interview.
+The more aware I am of these expectations towards me and the interview itself, the better I will be able to empathize with the interviewee.
+Just as with the invitation, the way I will soon explain the expectations towards the interviewee to them will help mitigate their nervousness and will allow me to get a better and authentic idea of the person in front of me.
+As a pleasant side-effect, this will also help me with my nervousness on the day of the interview.

 ## Good to see you!

 On the day of the interview, I unmute my phone so I don't miss a message from the interviewee.
 Once they arrive, I try to be the first person to greet them.
-From this point on, be aware of the fact that there will be a power imbalance in your interactions with the interviewee: You are calling the shots on everything and the interviewee's well-being is in your hand.
+From this point on, I have to be aware of the fact that there will be a power imbalance in my interactions with the interviewee: I will be calling the shots on everything that's going to happen and the interviewee's well-being is in my hand.

-Once the two of you settled down, the first important question you should ask is:
+Once the two of us settled down, the first important question I ask is:
 *"Are you well?
 I promise that there is no disadvantage for you if we reschedule this interview because you are not feeling well."*

 And I mean that.
-Bad luck happens and Moore's Law strikes on the worst occasions.
-The interview is one of the most important meetings someone will have during their employment at a company; if their mind is somewhere else or they are feeling sick, accept that and reschedule the interview.
+Bad luck happens and Moore's Law (*by definition*) strikes on the worst occasions.
+The interview is one of the most important meetings someone will have during their employment at a company; if their mind is somewhere else or they are feeling sick, I accept that and reschedule the interview.

-## What are you looking for?
+## What to pay attention to?